Jen Easterly: Director of the Cybersecurity and Infrastructure Security Agency

 In April 2021, President Joe Biden nominated Easterly to serve as the second Director of the Cybersecurity and Infrastructure Security Agency.
 An uncontroversial nominee, Easterly received general praise for her qualifications from senators and media outlets.
 She was confirmed by voice vote after being temporarily held up for outside reasons.
 Easterly was sworn into office on July 13, 2021.

 As director, Easterly argued that U.S. intelligence sharing efforts with Ukrainian government officials ahead of the 2022 Russian invasion should be a model for combating China-based hacking groups.
 In 2023, Easterly stated that potential cybersecurity threats posed by artificial intelligence (AI) development meant that the government should implement systemic safeguards.

 In 2023, while Easterly led CISA, it came under significant scrutiny for censorship work from members of Congress who claimed CISA was involved in an attempted cover up.
 The Republican-led House Judiciary Committee and the Select Subcommittee on the Weaponization of the Federal Government accused CISA of colluding with big tech companies and disinformation partners to censor Americans.
-The claims have come under scrutiny as "attempts to distort the truth for political gain".
+The House Republican claims have come under scrutiny as "attempts to distort the truth for political gain".

 Easterly stepped down from her position on January 20, 2025.